anomal/ElectronicFundsTransfer.SmartContract/README.md

         uint timestamp;
     }
 ```
 The values are populated and the transfer's `State` is set to `Initiated`.
-A `TransferRequested` event is recorded on the blockchain with Bank A's blockhain address, Bank B's blockchain address, the correlation ID, and the transfer ID.
+A `TransferRequested` event is recorded on the blockchain with Bank A's blockchain address, Bank B's blockchain address, the correlation ID, and the transfer ID.